 While it’s generally a good idea to invest when the market is down, only use trusted, legitimate institutions to get information and to buy stocks.
 Get-rich-quick schemes usually fail, and some (like pyramid schemes) could even land you in hot water with the police.
 Instead, look at the best investments in Canada and consider building a balanced, diversified investment portfolio of low-cost ETFs and index funds.

 Thanks to technology, there are plenty of reliable investing options available and it’s easy to learn how to invest online.
 If you are a pro, you can easily do this yourself through a discount brokerage, such as Questrade or Wealthsimple Trade.
 As an added bonus, Young and Thrifty readers who open a Questrade account get $50 in free trades.
 Alternatively, you might want to try Wealthsimple Trade — Canada’s first and only zero-commission trading platform.
 Investors who are comfortable with a mobile-only platform can open an account there and trade stocks and ETFs for free.
-Here’s an excellent reason to sign-up: those who open a Wealthsimple Trade account will get a $10 cash bonus + $0 commission trades.
-All you have to do is deposit $100 and buy $100 worth of stock within the first 45 days.
+Here’s an excellent reason to sign-up: those who open a Wealthsimple Trade account will get a $100 cash bonus + $0 commission trades.
+All you have to do is deposit and trade at least $250.
+Limited time only until April 30th.

 However, if you aren’t keen on managing your own portfolio, using a robo advisor, such as Wealthsimple is always a good option.
 It will do the work of building a risk-appropriate, balanced portfolio that matches your financial goals, as well as rebalancing it when necessary.
-Plus, you can take advantage of our exclusive promo offer: open and fund a new Wealthsimple Invest account with $1000 within 45 days, and get a $75 cash bonus deposited into your account.
+Plus, you can take advantage of our exclusive promo offer: open and fund your first Wealthsimple Invest account (min. $1,000 initial deposit), and get a $100 cash bonus deposited into your account.